Sarah Platt: 2015–present

+Sarah starts a relationship with Gary Windass (Mikey North) after he helps Bethany, who is experiencing school bullying.
+Sarah ends it when she discovers that Bethany has a crush on him.
+Bethany later overdoses on exercise pills, but she recovers and encourages Sarah to get back together with Gary.
+Sarah discovers that Bethany is in a relationship with Nathan Curtis (Christopher Harper), who is much older than her.
+Sarah does not approve of the relationship, and takes a strong disliking to Nathan, but accepts that it is Bethany's decision, taking her to the doctors for contraception.

+She later finds out that Bethany is being groomed, and Nathan is subsequently arrested, with Bethany moving back in with her mother.
+Sarah throws Gary out, having been told he had a one-night stand with Nicola Rubinstein (Nicola Thorp) and got her pregnant.
+Sarah decides to get back with Gary after forgiving him for getting Nicola pregnant.

+In February 2020, Sarah marries Adam Barlow (Sam Robertson).
+In April 2023, she begins an affair with Damon Hay (Ciarán Griffiths) as Adam himself divorces from Sarah in 2024.

 Reception

-Sarah's underage pregnancy storyline was praised by the UK government, public health minister Yvette Cooper said the show should be applauded for raising the issue in front of a mass audience.
+Sarah's underage pregnancy storyline was praised by the UK government, when public health minister Yvette Cooper said the show should be applauded for raising the issue in front of a mass audience.

-For her portrayal of Sarah, O'Brien was nominated in the category of "Most Popular Newcomer" at the National Television Awards in 2000.
-She was nominated for "Best Actress" at the 2005 British Soap Awards.
-O'Brien was also nominated for "Best Actress" at the 2016 Inside Soap Awards.
-Her portrayal of Sarah in her psychosis storyline earned her the award for "Best Performance in a Continuing Drama" at the RTS North West Awards 2016.
+For her portrayal of Sarah, O'Brien was nominated in the category of Most Popular Newcomer at the National Television Awards in 2000.
+She was nominated for Best Actress at the 2005 British Soap Awards.
+O'Brien was also nominated for Best Actress at the 2016 Inside Soap Awards.
+Her portrayal of Sarah in her psychosis storyline earned her the award for Best Performance in a Continuing Drama at the RTS North West Awards 2016.
 O'Brien stated that she was "proud" to win the award, with her colleague Jane Danson, who was also nominated for the award, congratulating her on the win.